Relative Cubulation of Small Cancellation Free Products: A complex of groups for and the construction of its development

 Much like a graph of groups, the complex of groups structure of $G(\mc{K})$ carries both algebraic and geometric information about the group $G$.

-\begin{theorem}[{\cite[Propositions 2.5, 2.8, 2.10]{MartinSteenbock}}] There exists a simply connected $C'(\frac16)$ polygonal complex $X$ with an action of $G$ so that the quotient of the action $\leftQ{X}{G}$ can be identified with $G(\mc{K})$.
+\begin{theorem}[{\cite[Propositions 2.5, 2.8, 2.10]{MartinSteenbock}}] There exists a simply connected $C'(\frac16)$ polygonal complex $X$ with an action of $G$ so that the quotient of the action $\leftQ{X}{G}$ is isomorphic as a complex of groups to $G(\mc{K})$.
 Also, the fundamental group (in the category of complexes of groups) of $G(\mc{K})$ is isomorphic to $G$. \end{theorem} In other words, $G(\mc{K})$ is a developable complex of groups with $X$ as its universal cover (as a complex of groups).
 Since $G(\mc{K})$ is a finite complex of groups, the action of $G$ on $X$ is cocompact.
 We will refer to $X$ as the \textbf{developed complex} associated to the complex of groups structure $G(\mc{K})$.
 Our main concern is that $X$ is polygonal and $G$ admits a cocompact action on $X$, so we will not discuss the fundamental group of a complex of groups further.
-The interested reader should refer to \cite[Section III.$\mc{C}$.3]{BridsonHaefliger}.
-Note that the construction described in this subsection directly generalizes to all $C'(\frac16)$--small cancellation free products with $n \geq 2$ factors and finitely many relations with the following adjustments.
+The interested reader should refer to \cite[Section III.$\mc{C}$.3]{BridsonHaefliger}. \begin{remark} The construction described in this subsection directly generalizes to all $C'(\frac16)$--small cancellation free products with $n \geq 2$ factors and finitely many relations with the following adjustments.
 The complex $L'$ will be a star where the local groups of valence 1 vertices are each of the factor groups and all other local groups are trivial.
-Distinct relations will give distinct labelled polygons $R_{0, \simpl}$ whose boundaries are glued to $L'$ to build a complex $K_\simpl$ that gives rise to a complex of groups over the scwol over $K_\simpl$ as above.
+Distinct relations will give distinct labelled polygons $R_{0, \simpl}$ whose boundaries are glued to $L'$ to build a complex $K_\simpl$ that gives rise to a complex of groups over the scwol over $K_\simpl$ as above. \end{remark}